-This class is only needed if you want to do non-copying send and recvs.
-When you pass a string to this class, like Frame (s), the ref-count of s is increased by two: once because the Frame saves s as an instance attribute and another because a ZMQ message is created that points to the buffer of s.
-This second ref-count increase makes sure that s lives until all messages that use it have been sent.
-Once 0MQ sends all the messages and it doesn't need the buffer of s, 0MQ will call $PY_DECREF(s)$.
+This class is used if you want to do non-copying send and recvs.
+When you pass a chunk of bytes to this class, e.g. Frame (buf), the ref-count of buf is increased by two: once because the Frame saves buf as an instance attribute and another because a ZMQ message is created that points to the buffer of buf.
+This second ref-count increase makes sure that buf lives until all messages that use it have been sent.
+Once 0MQ sends all the messages and it doesn't need the buffer of buf, 0MQ will call $Py_DECREF(s)$.

-- data (object, optional) any object that provides the buffer interface will be used to construct the 0MQ message data. - track (bool [default: False]) whether a MessageTracker should be created to track this object.
+- data (object, optional) any object that provides the buffer interface will be used to construct the OMQ message data. - track (bool [default: False]) whether a MessageTracker should be created to track this object.
 Tracking a message has a cost at creation, because it creates a threadsafe Event object. - copy (bool [default: use copy_threshold]) Whether to create a copy of the data to pass to libzmq or share the memory with libzmq.
 If unspecified, copy_threshold is used. - copy_threshold (int [default: zmq.COPY_THRESHOLD]) If copy is unspecified, messages smaller than this many bytes will be copied and messages larger than this will be shared with libzmq.